jabesq-org/pyatmo/README.md

 ==================
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

-Simple API to access Netatmo devices and data like weather station or camera data from python.
+Simple API to access Netatmo devices and data like weather station or camera data from Python 3.
 For more detailed information see http://dev.netatmo.com

 This project has no relation with the Netatmo company.